2023 Nigerien coup d'état: Announcement of Bazoum's overthrow

-In the evening, Air Force Colonel-Major Amadou Abdramane went on state television channel Télé Sahel to claim that Bazoum had been removed from power and announced the formation of a National Council for the Safeguard of the Homeland.
+In the evening, air force Colonel-Major Amadou Abdramane went on state television channel Télé Sahel to claim that Bazoum had been removed from power and announced the formation of a National Council for the Safeguard of the Homeland.
+One of the officers seen during the announcement was later identified as General Moussa Salaou Barmou, the head of the country's special forces.

 Seated and flanked by nine other officers wearing uniforms representing all the different branches of the security forces, Abdramane said the defense and security forces had decided to topple the regime "due to the deteriorating security situation and bad governance."
 He also announced the dissolution of the country's constitution, the suspension of all state institutions, the closure of the country's borders and a nationwide curfew from 22:00 until 05:00 local time, while warning against any foreign intervention.
-The curfew was later lifted on 4 August.
+The curfew was lifted on 4 August.

-One of the officers seen during the announcement was later identified as General Moussa Salaou Barmou, the head of the country's special forces.

 27 July

 Bazoum's response

 In the morning, Bazoum tweeted that Nigeriens who love democracy would see to it that "hard-won gains will be safeguarded", indicating his refusal to step down from office.
-His foreign minister, Hassoumi Massaoudou, told France 24 that the country's "legal and legitimate power" remained with the President and reiterated that Bazoum was in good condition and that not the entire army was involved.
-Massaoudou also declared himself acting head of state and called on all democrats to "make this adventure fail".
+His foreign minister, Hassoumi Massaoudou, told France 24 that the country's "legal and legitimate power" remained with the president and reiterated that Bazoum was in good condition and that not the entire army was involved.
+Massaoudou declared himself acting head of state and called on all democrats to "make this adventure fail".

-Despite being detained, Bazoum has not resigned and has been able to get in contact with world leaders and officials such as French President Emmanuel Macron, UN Secretary-General António Guterres, AU Commissioner Moussa Faki, and US Secretary of State Antony Blinken.
+Despite being detained, Bazoum did not resign and was able to contact world leaders and officials such as French President Emmanuel Macron, UN Secretary-General António Guterres, AU Commissioner Moussa Faki, and US Secretary of State Antony Blinken.
 However, a former advisor to Bazoum who had been in contact with him said that the military was trying to wear him down by surrounding his residence with armored military vehicles, chaining the access gates shut and cutting the electricity supply.
-Subsequent reports indicated that he has been suffering from bad health while in captivity.
+Subsequent reports indicated that he was suffering from bad health while in captivity.